pnp/PnP/Samples/Branding.InjectResponsiveCSS/readme.md

 ### Solution ###
 Solution | Author(s)
 ---------|----------
-Branding.InjectResponsiveCSS | Heather Solomon, SharePoint Experts, Inc
+Branding.InjectResponsiveCSS | Heather Solomon (**SharePoint Experts, Inc**)

-Packaging and remote provisioning with AlternateCSSUrl approach done by Vesa Juvonen, Microsoft Provisioning of viewport meta tage settings done by Stefan Bauer, n8d
+Packaging and remote provisioning with AlternateCSSUrl approach done by Vesa Juvonen, Microsoft Provisioning of viewport meta tag settings done by Stefan Bauer, n8d

 ### Version history ###
 Version  | Date | Comments
 ---------| -----| --------
-1.0  | April 26th 2015 | Initial release
 1.1  | May 2nd 2015 | Viewport meta tag added

+> 1.0  | April 26th 2015 | Initial release

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**